These 10 quick, easy and delicious Sunday lunch ideas will help you get a great meal on the table fast. Try one this week after church!

 5. Slow Cooker 7 Can Soup by Thrifty DIY Diva

-If you’re looking for easy Sunday dinner ideas–this is it.
+If you’re looking for easy Sunday lunch ideas–this is it.
 It’s mostly canned stuff you throw together, but it tastes homemade and amazing.
 Very hearty and filling.
 And definitely go the tortilla chip route like she suggests–yum!

 And again — leftovers.
 It’s alllll about the leftovers.